Fictional Libraries and Other Essays

 14.99 €

-A new collection of essays by Spanish writer and critic Jorge Carrión (b.
-1976) focuses on "a square whose vertices are publishers, bookstores, private and public libraries."
-As in his debut Bookstores, the author combines travel and cultural history into a single narrative to embark on a "chase of literary topographies."
-He investigates the history of Villa Malaparte, walks through London with writer Ian Sinclair, talks with Alberto Mangel, director of the National Library of Argentina, recalling his predecessor Borges, engages in a polemic about new and second-hand bookstores with essayist Luigi Amara, and gets caught up in the frenzied pace of Miami life.
-A tireless explorer of book territory, Carrion sensitively records its changes: digitalization and the threat of marketplaces, new store formats, the new life of libraries, the renaissance of book experience spaces in South Korea and Japan.
-And, of course, once again professes its love for books, bookstores, and libraries - not just physical ones, but fictional ones as well.
+A tireless explorer of the book territory, Carrión sensitively registers its changes: digitalization and the threat from marketplaces, new store formats, the new life of libraries, the renaissance of book spaces of experiences in South Korea and Japan.
+And, of course, once again he declares his love for books, bookstores and libraries - not only physical ones, but also fictional ones.
 Those that famous authors - Cervantes, Verne, Borges - gave us in their works, and those that exist inside each of us.

 See also: